 Anxiety may be a difficult disorder to live with, but it's also a fascinating one.
-Anxiety can be caused by life experiences, and it can be caused by the chemicals in your brain, and it can be caused by both, and no matter what causes it, it can be treated the same way.
+Anxiety can be caused by life experiences, by the chemicals in your brain, or by both.
+Regardless of the cause of your anxiety, it is treatable.

-Even within your own biochemistry, there are different neurotransmitters that can cause and be affected by anxiety.
+The neurotransmitters in your brain are affected by anxiety.
 In this article, we'll give an introduction to the biochemistry of anxiety, and what that means for treatment.

 Anxiety Affects Biochemistry and Vice Versa

 When we talk about the biochemistry of anxiety, it can give the impression that your anxiety isn't under your control.
 That could not be further from the truth.
-Your life experience and your emotions can actually change your neurotransmitter levels, just as your neurotransmitter levels can affect your anxiety.
-Make sure you take my anxiety test to get a better idea of what this means.
+Your life experiences, emotions, and stress can actually change your neurotransmitters, just as neurotransmitters can affect your mood and anxiety.

 In fact, studies have shown that even if you were born with low neurotransmitter levels, there is a great deal of evidence that effective coping strategies can increase those neurotransmitters even though the levels were created biologically.
 It's the same reason that those whose life experience caused anxiety can be treated with medications that affect neurotransmitter levels.
 The two combine and contribute to each other, so even exploring the biochemistry of anxiety shouldn't cause you to feel as though your anxiety is beyond your control.